How Chiropractic Can Help Breastfeeding

 · Chewing or damaging the nipples

-· Excessive pain for mother
+· Excessive pain for the mother

 · Babies who aren’t able to express enough milk/slow weight gain